Lemon Ginger Cayenne Wellness Shots with Manuka Honey

 Why This Recipe is So Good

-• Cheaper than storebought – Storebought ginger shots can be very expensive, especially if you want to enjoy them regularly.
-If you want to make them yourself, you can get so much more juice for a fraction of the cost.
-This lemon ginger cayenne drink costs about $5 to make at home and yields over a cup of juice, making it a much more affordable option.
+• Cheaper than store-bought Store-bought ginger shots can be very expensive, especially if you want to enjoy them regularly.
+Making homemade ginger shots yields soooo much more juice for a fraction of the cost.
+This lemon ginger cayenne drink costs about $5 to make at home, and you get over a cup of juice, making it a much more affordable option.

 • Easy to prep ahead of time – These immunity shots will last for up to 5 days in the fridge.
 Enjoy them as is, or make a big batch to freeze into ice cubes then add one to your water or coconut water to make an easy wellness drink.

-• Customizable – Cayenne ginger shots are so easy to customize.
-Add coconut water, oranges, grapefruit, turmeric, pineapple, strawberries, you name it.
+• Customizable – these ginger lemon and cayenne pepper shots are so easy to customize.
+Add coconut water, oranges, grapefruit, fresh turmeric, pineapple, strawberries, or whatever else you fancy.

 Recipe Ingredients